OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-25.md

 # Isaiah Chapter 25

 ## Isaiah 25:1

 Lord, you are my God; I will exalt you and give thanks to your name, for you have accomplished wonderful deeds, plans formed long ago with perfect faithfulness.

 ## Isaiah 25:2

 You have turned the city into a heap, the fortified city into a ruin; the palace of foreigners is no longer a city, it will never be rebuilt.

 ## Isaiah 25:3

-As a result, strong peoples will honor you; cities of ruthless nations will hold you in awe.
+As a result, strong peoples will honour you; cities of ruthless nations will hold you in awe.

 ## Isaiah 25:4

 For you have been a stronghold for the poor, a refuge for the needy in their distress, a shelter from the storm and a shade from the heat; for the breath of the ruthless is like a storm against a wall.

 ## Isaiah 25:5

 Like heat in a dry land, you subdue the uproar of foreigners; as heat is reduced by the shadow of a cloud, so the song of the ruthless is silenced.

 ## Isaiah 25:6

 On this mountain, the Lord of hosts will prepare a lavish feast for all peoples, a banquet of aged wine, the best of meats and the finest of wines.

 ## Isaiah 25:7

 And on this mountain, he will destroy the shroud that enfolds all peoples, the veil that is spread over all nations.

 ## Isaiah 25:8

 He will swallow up death forever, and the Sovereign Lord will wipe away the tears from all faces; he will remove the disgrace of his people from all the earth.
 The Lord has spoken.

 ## Isaiah 25:9

 And on that day, it will be said, “Surely this is our God; we have waited for him, and he has saved us.
 This is the Lord for whom we have waited; let us rejoice and be glad in his salvation.”

 ## Isaiah 25:10

 For the hand of the Lord will rest on this mountain, but Moab will be trampled down in their place as straw is trampled down in the water of a manure pile.

 ## Isaiah 25:11

 They will spread out their hands in it, as swimmers spread out their hands to swim, but the Lord will bring down their pride together with the cleverness of their hands.

 ## Isaiah 25:12

 The high fortified walls he will bring down, lay low, and throw to the ground, to the dust.